rasmuserik/visualisering-af-relationer/README.md

 - `throttle(..)` limit rate of execution of function, so it is called at most once per n ms.

 # Release Log
-## Version 0.8.0, - in progress not released yet
+## Version 0.8.0, released 9/1

+- more example/demo code
+- also get book-title from solsort-related webservice if available, but prefer the one from ddb-cms
 - handle the jquery is sometimes called `jQuery` instead of `$`

 ## Version 0.7.2, released 19/12